 The stiffer and taller this highback becomes, the more control it will give the rider.
 Beware, however, as these stiffer highbacks also come with a major downfall – they’re much less forgiving.

 Highbacks usually come with some degree of forward lean adjustment.
-This is set individually to accommodate difference in riding style, stance, and preference.
+This is set individually to accommodate differences in riding style, stance, and preference.

 Baseplates, as you guessed, provide the connection between the board and the binding.
 These can be made from a wide variety of materials that will affect the strength and flex of the binding overall.